JKAnderson/SoulsFormats/README.md

 * DS3: Full Read and Write
 * BB: Full Read and Write

+### CCM
+A font layout file used in DeS, DS1, DS2, and DS3.
+Extension: `.ccm`
+* DeS: Full Read and Write
+* DS1: Full Read and Write
+* DS2: Read Only
+* DS3: Read Only

 ### DCX
 A wrapper for a single compressed file used in every game after NB.
 Extension: `.dcx`